 Think of it this way: By 2023 our planet will be inhabited by more than eight billion (that’s 8,000,000,000) humans.
 Every single one of them needs fresh water and food every single day.
 With a relatively constant supply of arable land, the only way we can feed the entire human race is by continually making our farming processes more efficient.

 Sounds like a problem for higher speed, more accuracy, and greater scale!

-The “How Might We” framework is a simple way to start framing any challenge we face.
-When we think about technology solutions for challenges in agriculture, it looks like this:
+The “How Might We” framework is a simple way to frame any challenge we face.
+When we think about technology solutions for challenges in agriculture, how might we:

-- How might we minimize external risks from uncontrollable factors such as weather?
+- minimize external risks from uncontrollable factors such as weather?

-- How might we minimize logistics costs and decrease time to market for agricultural products?
+- minimize logistics costs and decrease time to market for agricultural products?

 By focusing on the problem and the possibility of a solution, we break ourselves out of similar-sounding but more challenging questions like “How can we…” which limit us to our current tools and capabilities.
 As we think through how we might solve these challenges (given enough resources and ingenuity), we can start to break down the agricultural value chain into smaller parts, each of which presents targets for the application of digital technology.

 When we assemble all these digital technologies into a cohesive platform, we end up with a digital representation of the entire agricultural effort: physical assets, processes, systems, resources, everything.
 This representation allows us to simulate, plan, analyze, and improve agricultural processes at a previously unimagined scale.